 As Canada has moved to compensate First Nations and Inuit survivors of the Sixties Scoop and establish commemoration and healing initiatives, the MN-S has strongly advocated for similar support for Métis survivors of the Sixties Scoop.
 The MN-S held an engagement session in April 2019 in Saskatoon to hear from survivors and their families what healing supports will be necessary for them to move forward.

-The Métis National Council also completed a report of engagement sessions in Alberta, British Columbia and Ontario.
+In early 2019, the Métis National Council also completed a report (www.metissixtiesscoop.ca) of Sixties Scoop engagement sessions in Alberta, British Columbia, Saskatchewan and Ontario.